-Each student will work in a group to lead the discussion board for one of the class topics assigned to you.
-Your instructor will randomly place you with classmates and assign to a class topic that you are leading.
-You will thoroughly read the chapter(s) and the articles as well as watch related contents/videos pertaining to each topic you are in charge of.
+• Case Study: Research on Natural Disasters and Tourism or Terrorism and Tourism Each student will work in a group to research a case of a terrorist attack or natural disaster that impacted internationally popular destinations/attractions.
+Your instructor will randomly place you with another classmate to form a team.
 This assignment will demonstrate the student's ability to analyze significant global tourism issues and develop practical or rational responses to problems or issues.
 Details are described in the Assignments section in the blackboard site.